How to Survive Your Whole House Remodel

 While single room remodels require a whole host of preparations, your entire house remodel is going to need even more.
 The only problem is, if you haven’t done a full home remodel before, you’re not going to know what to expect.

 One resource that can help when planning your whole house remodel is to look at guides from contractors or other homeowners that have completed entire home remodels.
-Gordon Reese Construction has a free whole house remodel design guide available to download on their website.
+Gordon Reese Design Build has a free whole house remodel design guide available to download on their website.
 This guide can help prepare you for what to expect during a whole house remodel, offering tips on design for your remodel, as well as essential steps to get ready for remodeling and working with your contractor.

 Homeowners who haven’t remodeled before often underestimate the level of mess remodeling causes.
 It can be challenging to see your home torn apart with bits and pieces lying around.
 Dust and waste can build up inside and outside your home throughout the remodel.
 While there’s no way to stop mess completely, you can reduce the impact of a disorder by choosing a clean build contractor.
 Discuss waste management and dust control with your contractor and see what techniques they will put in place to optimize this.

 Many homeowners want to stay at home during a remodel, but in some cases, this is not advisable.
 Talk through all the options with your contractor, analyzing the effect that staying in your home will have on your remodel, timeframe, contractor, and quality of life.
 It can reduce stress to plan and budget to move out during the remodel.

 When taking on a big project as a whole house remodel, it’s essential you can effectively communicate with your contractor.
 Ensure you get along and understand each other before you hire them.
 Look for contractors that offer online communication options or apps to stay in touch through the remodel process.